MattisLind/DP2200/dp2200sim/README.md

 Tested primairly on MACOS but builds on Linux as well.

 The actual cpu simulator code is based on a 8008 simultor by Mike Willegal.
-I have heavily modified it for Datapoint 2200 and wrapped it into C++.
+I have heavily modified it for the Datapoint 2200 and Datapoint 5500 instruction set and wrapped it into C++.

-The simulator now also have support for the 9380 floppy drive system.
+The simulator now also have support for the 9380 floppy drive system, 9350 cardtridge disk and 9370 top-loaded disk.
 The floppy drive supports four disks.
 To be able to run DOS.C use the DP1100DisketteBoot.tap from the DOS.C directory.
 Attach is on cassette 0
 ```
 ATTACH F=DP1100DisketteBoot.tap